NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

 # High-level API
-We are working on a high-level API for LLM workflow, which is still in incubation and may change later.
+We are working on a Python high-level API(HLAPI) for LLM workflow, which is still in incubation and may change later.
 Here we show you a preview of how it works and how to use it.

 Note that the APIs are not stable and only support the LLaMA model.
 We appreciate your patience and understanding as we improve this API.